Valorant Haven Map Guide: Attacking, Defending, Callouts & More

 Defending C and A site is a question of patience.
 Wait out the barrage of enemy abilities and smokes thrown at you and try to hold position till the push.
 Both sites offer many crates and cubbies to hold for Op;ers and Riflers alike.
 C Alley is an excellent area for agents like Jett who can wait for the push and get on top of C-Box with her Ult to wreak havoc.

 Hold Heaven on A with your player with the best aim.
 They can often pick out one or two players who push onto A site.
 This is also a great place for a Cypher hold as Sentinel’s Dapr showed in tournaments.
-A trip wire on Heaven entrance gives you ample cover and you can angle your camera and Cypher Cages at both entrances of A Site, gathering all the intel you will need.
+You can angle your camera and Cypher cages at both entrances of A Site, gathering all the intel you will need.

 Pro Tip: You can neutralize a C push with Omen Brimstone combo.
 Use Omen’s smokes to stop a push and leep attackers hoarded in Dragon and hit them with Hellfire.
 If your B Site defender can rotate through mid onto Attacker spawn, you can pick off people fleeing from the ult while catching frying a few opponents from the ground up.